 - Check if there is a 'Date' header and if it is recent (to prevent replay attacks)

 - Check if there is a 'Host' header, and it contains your hostname

 - Check if there is a 'Digest' header, and if it matches the request body

 - Check if there is a 'Signature' header, and if it contains the right values:

 - It should at least cover the request-target, Host, Date, X-Copernica-ID and Digest headers

 - The keyId must be set to a subdomain of copernica.com

-- Use the public key to verify the signature
+- Fetch the public key from DNS and use it to verify the signature

 You can find an example implementation of correct message verification [here](https://github.com/CopernicaMarketingSoftware/webhook-security "Message verification on Copernica's GitHub).